dongzhang84/Udacity_disaster_response/README.md

 ### Project Description:

-In this project I built machine learning classification model to categorize messages to better understand disaster responses.
-I first built an ETL pipeline to extract data from messages and categories data, cleaned the data and saved to a SQLite database.
+In this project I built machine learning classification model to categorize messages and better understand disaster responses.
+I first built an ETL pipeline to extract data from messages and categories data, cleaned the data and saved it to a SQLite database.
 Next I used Natural Language Processing (NLP) methods to build the machine learning model to classify messages in many categories.
 Then I built a web application using Flask python.

 ### Installation

-In addition to python libraries numpy, pandas, matplotlib and seaborn, the following libraries are needed:
+In addition to python libraries including numpy, pandas, matplotlib and seaborn, the following libraries are needed:

 - sqlalchemy
 - sklearn